apache/sis-site/source/code-patterns.md

 # Referencing    {#referencing}

-Recommended code pattern when using the `sis-referencing` module.
+This section lists recommended code pattern when using the `sis-referencing` module.

 ## Never explicitely swap coordinates for axis order    {#axisOrder}